Arima Onsen Travel Guide: Top Things to Do & See

 Kanponoyado Arima (かんぽの宿 有馬)

-For a more comfortable bathing experience in the top quality of Kinsen, Kanponoyado Arima can be a great choice.
+For a more comfortable bathing experience in top-quality Kinsen, Kanponoyado Arima can be a great choice.
 Although it costs a bit more than Kin no Yu for a daytime visit, it is one of the few ryokans/facilities with its own Kinsen hot spring source.
-The ryokan is also known for its great customer service that is definitely worth any penny of your money (^_-)-☆.
+The ryokan is also known for its great customer service, which is definitely worth every penny of your money (^_-)-☆.

 Tip: If you stay overnight here, utilize their pick-up and drop-off services from the train station.
 Also, they try their best to cater to special dietary requirements, so tell them what you can’t eat when you book!